-(If you are not familiar with what binaural beats are, start here)
+(If you are not familiar with the benefits of binaural beats or what binaural beats actually are, start here)

 Have you noticed how your mood changes depending on the type of music that you listen to?
 Music can make you feel sad or happy, relaxed, or pumped.
 It has the power to change you, mentally and/or physically.

 Music definitely has its way of influencing the psyche, but it is also powerful enough to affect the internal functioning of the body.
 Music affects us internally, and it is not exactly a mystery.
 It is due to what is known as frequencies.
 The combination of frequencies has a way of influencing how the brain works.
 The brain’s response to these frequencies alters the state of our consciousness.
 Music can definitely be therapeutic if used in this form.

 Sound Therapy for Anxiety and Stress: Jonathan Adams and Montana Skies

 Soundwave therapy is a proven method of treating fatigue, insomnia, and anxiety, plus a host of other health issues.

 Depending on the person’s condition and what they need most at the time, binaural beats therapy’s influence on the brainwave frequencies and the state of a person’s consciousness, psyche, and body, has resulted in a number of scientifically proven health benefits.
 Here are just a few.

 Binaural Beats Reduces Stress and Anxiety